urtes/salaries/README.md

 ## Instalation

-To run the application download salaries-1.0.jar file from Releases.
-In the same directory, where salaries-1.0.jar file is located, create directory named IOFiles and put input file named duomenys.csv into it.
+To run the application download salaries-2.0.jar file from Releases.
+In the same directory, where salaries-2.0.jar file is located, create directory named IOFiles and put input file (e.g. duomenys.csv) into it.

 ## Usage

-To start the application go to directory where salaries-1.0.jar file is located and enter `java -jar salaries-1.0.jar`.
+To start the application go to directory where salaries-1.0.jar file is located and enter `java -jar salaries-1.0.jar yourinputfile.csv`.
 The application will output two new csv files in IOFiles directory as a result.